ZRizT/MyPWonCLI/README.md

 All your data is stored in a single, heavily encrypted file (~/.mypw_vault.enc) on your local machine.

 ### Features
--Advanced Security: Your vault is encrypted using AES-265 with a key derived from your master password using PBKDF2 with a high iteration count.
+- Advanced Security: Your vault is encrypted using AES-265 with a key derived from your master password using PBKDF2 with a high iteration count.
--Isolated Data Store: A single, portable, encrypted file holds all your data.
+- Isolated Data Store: A single, portable, encrypted file holds all your data.
 No databases, no cloud sync.
--Modern Interactive CLI: A beautiful and user-friendly interface powered by the Rich library.
+- Modern Interactive CLI: A beautiful and user-friendly interface powered by the Rich library.
--Command-Line and Interactive Modes: Use direct commands like pw get github for quick access, or run pw to enter a full interactive menu.
+- Command-Line and Interactive Modes: Use direct commands like pw get github for quick access, or run pw to enter a full interactive menu.
--Secure Password Generator: Create strong, cryptographically secure passwords.
+- Secure Password Generator: Create strong, cryptographically secure passwords.
--Clipboard Integration: Safely copy passwords to your clipboard, with an automatic clear after 15 seconds to prevent exposure.
+- Clipboard Integration: Safely copy passwords to your clipboard, with an automatic clear after 15 seconds to prevent exposure.

 ### Security Model
 MyPW is designed with a security-first approach:
--Master Password: The only key to your vault.
+- Master Password: The only key to your vault.
 This password is never stored.
--Key Derivation (PBKDF2): We use your master password and a unique, randomly generated salt to create a strong encryption key.
+- Key Derivation (PBKDF2): We use your master password and a unique, randomly generated salt to create a strong encryption key.
 Using a salt prevents rainbow table attacks.
 The process is repeated hundreds of thousands of times to make brute-force attacks extremely slow and computationally expensive.
--AES-256 Encryption: The derived key is used to encrypt your data with the industry-standard AES-256 cipher.
+- AES-256 Encryption: The derived key is used to encrypt your data with the industry-standard AES-256 cipher.
--Local Storage: Your encrypted vault never leaves your machine.
+- Local Storage: Your encrypted vault never leaves your machine.

 ### Installation
 **Installation on Linux/macOS**